pepopo978/nampower/README.md

 There are separate configurable queue windows for:
 - Normal spells
-- On swing spells (the window functions as a cooldown where you cannot instead so that I don't have to track swing timers)
+- On swing spells (the window functions as a cooldown instead where you cannot immediately double queue on swing spells so that I don't have to track swing timers)
 - Channeling spells
 - Spells with terrain targeting

 ### Why do I need a buffer?
-From my own testing it seems that a buffer is required on spells to avoid "This ability isn't ready yet" errors.
+From my own testing it seems that a buffer is required on spells to avoid "This ability isn't ready yet"/"Another action in progress" errors.
 By that I mean that if you cast a gcd spell every 1.5 seconds without your ping changing you will occasionally get errors from the server and your cast will get rejected.
 If you have 150ms+ ping this can be very punishing.

-I believe this is related to the time it takes the server to process incoming spells.
+I believe this is related to the server tick during which incoming spells are processed.
 There is logic to subtract the server processing time from your gcd in vmangos but turtle does not appear to be doing this.

-To compensate for what seems to be a 50ms server processing time the default buffer in nampower.cfg is 55ms.
+To compensate for what seems to be a 50ms server tick the default buffer in nampower.cfg is 55ms.
 If you are close to the server you can experiment with lowering this value.
 You will occasionally get errors but if they are infrequent enough for you the time saved will be worth it.